Jon-Biz/borkedmidi/README.md

 * navigate your browser to `localhost:3312`
 * bang on the midi keyboard for a while

-Bus Error 10 and Segfault 11 errors itermittently
+Bus Error 10 and Segfault 11 errors occur intermittently:
 * After a few dozen to a few minutes worth of midi notes
 * When the browser is refreshed